kimpster/Mercedes-Benz-Greener-Manufacturing/README.md

 ### Solution Statement
 I will attempt to use Deep Learning techniques to attempt to predict the 'y' values of the test set, and submit onto kaggle.
 Given that there is late submission, although no prizes but it is still useful to see where our prediction model will place.
 I have decided to attempt using Deep Learning as the course only explored categorical model using deep learning but not regression and I believe this would be well suited to try since the data is simple and clean.
 Also majority of models used in this kaggle competition used other machine learning techniques such as XGboost and Random Forest and many Cross Fold validation techniques, I would like to see how Deep Learning compares in a regression problem with so many features.
-In this project I will use Convolution Neural Networks and also MLPs as my prediction models.
+In this project I will use MLPs with different layers and architectures as my prediction models.

 ### Benchmark Model & Evaluation Metrics